 Somatic Experiencing (SE) Therapy in San Diego

-When trauma lingers in the body, it can feel overwhelming, affecting your mental and physical well-being.
-Somatic experiencing (SE) therapy offers a powerful, body-centered approach to releasing the grip of trauma, helping you find lasting relief.
-This type of trauma therapy draws inspiration from nature—observing how wild animals naturally recover from life-threatening events without long-term trauma.
-This revolutionary treatment teaches humans to safely release stored stress and tension, restoring balance to the mind and body.
+When the effects of trauma linger in the body, it can lead to emotional overwhelm, affecting your mental and physical well-being.
+Somatic therapy offers a powerful, body-centered approach to releasing the grip of complex trauma, helping you find deep healing and lasting relief.
+Unlike traditional talk therapy, this style of therapy draws inspiration from nature—observing how wild animals naturally recover from life-threatening events by discharging the fight-or-flight response.
+This transformative healing method teaches humans to safely release chronic stress and tension, restoring balance to both their emotional life and body experience.

 Woman sitting in meditation with the sun setting